Roman von Ungern-Sternberg: Restoration of Outer Mongolian independence

+Ungern's devotion to harsh discipline remained unabated.
+After learning that a lieutenant he had initially favored and put in command of the medical division had, during the retreat, sexually assaulted the nurses (many of whom were married to other officers), looted settlements the unit passed through and ordered all the wounded fatally poisoned because they were "a nuisance", Ungern ordered the man flogged and then burned at the stake.

-The Chinese had tightened their control of Outer Mongolia by then by strictly regulating Buddhist services in monasteries and imprisoning Russians and Mongols, whom they considered "separatists".
-According to the memoirs of M. G. Tornovsky, the Asiatic Division numbered 1,460 men, while the Chinese garrison was 7000 strong.
+The Chinese had tightened their control of Outer Mongolia by then, by strictly regulating Buddhist services in monasteries and imprisoning Russians and Mongols whom they considered "separatists".
+According to the memoirs of M. G. Tornovsky, the ACD numbered 1,460 men, while the Chinese garrison was 7,000 strong.
 The Chinese had the advantage in artillery and machine guns and had built a network of trenches in and around Urga.
-At his camp, Ungern imposed ferocious discipline on his Russian soldiers to prevent desertion and demoralisation.

 Ungern's troops began moving from their camp to Urga on 31 January.
 On 2 February, they battled for control of Chinese front lines and secured parts of Urga.
 His detachment, led by B. P. Rezukhin, captured Chinese front-line fortifications near Small Madachan and Big Madachan settlements in the southeastern vicinities of Urga.
 During the battle Ungern's special detachment of Tibetans, Mongols, Buryats, and Russians rescued the Bogd Khan from house arrest and transported him through the Bogd Uul to Manjushri Monastery.
 At the same time, another detachment moved to the mountains east of Urga.

-On 3 February, he gave his soldiers a respite.
+The following day, he gave his soldiers a respite.
 Borrowing a tactic from Genghis Khan, he ordered his troops to light a large number of campfires in the hills surrounding Urga and to use them as reference points for Rezukhin's detachment.
 That made the town appear to be surrounded by an overwhelming force.